-- 1. strategic risks
+- 1. Strategic risks

-- 2. credit and guarantee risks
+- 2. Credit risks

-- 3. liquidity risks
+- 3. Liquidity risks

-- 4. market risks
+- 4. Market risks

-- 5. operational risks.
+- 5. Operational risks

 Operational risks pertaining to financial reporting are identified, assessed and controlled as part of operational risk management.

 The internal reporting system for risk management works at all levels of the Group.
 The parent company manages risks that have arisen in subsidiaries through ownership steering and by keeping all subsidiaries within the sphere of the risk management and internal auditing practised within the Group.